AmberELEC/website/docs/Getting-to-Know-351ELEC.md

 Game crashes are rare, but if you find that you cannot leave an emulator using the menu system, you can press **L2 + Select + Start** to kill the game process and return to EmulationStation.

+### Volume Hotkeys
+Unlike the RG351P, the RG351V and RG351MP have volume buttons instead of a volume wheel.
+- Volume can be changed by holding down the volume buttons.
+- As you hold longer, the speed of volume change increases.
+- `L3 + R1/L1` serve as 'backup' hotkeys for adjusting volume on all devices.
+They cannot be held down and must be pressed repeatedly

+### Brightness Hotkeys
+On devices which have volume buttons (RG351V and RG351MP), brightness can be changed by holding down the `Fn` (RG351V) or `R3` (RG351MP) buttons along with the volume buttons.
+- `Vol +` increases brightness and `Vol -` decreases.
+- As you hold longer, the speed of brightness change increases.
+- `L3 + R2/L2` serve as 'backup' hotkeys for adjusting brightness on all devices.
+They cannot be held down and must be pressed repeatedly.

 ## Adding Games

 Games may be added by copying them over the network (rsync, sftp), or by moving the microSD card to your PC.
 It is important to follow the existing directory structure or your games may not be discovered by 351ELEC.
 Be sure to always properly eject the microSD or power off the handheld before removing it.